bartek01200/Automated-greenhouse-temperature-control-system/mechanical/README.md

 The assembly was designed to support and integrate the custom PCB, MCU daughter board, BMP180 sensor, OLED display and SG90 servo motor.

-**DISCLAIMER**
-Intial design was to have PCB on the back and MCU however whilst assembling together i realised its better to have the pcb on top of the MCU as they need to connect thus i did not want to have cables all over the inisde of greenhouse.So i connected both PCB ontop of each other

 ## Window Mechanism:
 The ventilation window is actuated using an SG90 micro servo mounted to the side of the greenhouse structure.